-At NNCM we are keen to share our enthusiasm for music with our concert audiences old and new and with those in the education system.
+At NCM we are keen to share our enthusiasm for music with our concert audiences old and new and with those in the education system.

 A number of pre-concert talks by our Artistic Director Misha Donat and pre-concert interviews with visiting musicians enhance the audience’s experience.
 Informative programme notes add more detail – and are well worth re-reading quietly afterwards!